MikeyZv/SlugMarket/documentation/sprint-4-plan.md

 **Total for user story 5:** 4 hrs

-### User story 6: As a user, I want to report and block a chat so that I can stay clear of inappropriate or rude behavior.
-(3 SP)
-- **Task 1:** Create blocked_users table.
-(Time est: 1 hr, 0.33 SP)

-- **Task 2:** Add "Report User" UI in dropdown menu in chat.
-(Time est: 1 hr, 1 SP)
-    - Report will reuse existing report modal and reports table
-    - Insert with reported_conversation_id

-- **Task 3:** Add "Block User" action in dropdown menu in chat.
-(Time est: 1 hr, 1 SP)

-- **Task 4:** Prevent blocked users from sending messages.
-(Time est: 1 hr, 0.33 SP)

-- **Task 5:** Hide conversations and listings from blocked users.
-(Time est: 1 hr, 0.33 SP)

-**Total for user story 6:** 5 hrs

-### User story 7: As a user, I want an inbox so that I can be notified of agreements being made or a person interested in my item, etc. (5 SP)
+### User story 6: As a user, I want an inbox so that I can be notified of agreements being made or a person interested in my item, etc. (5 SP)
 - **Task 1:** Create inbox UI/modal.
 (Time est: 5 hrs, 5 SP)
     - Notifies if a person is interested or offer made/accepted
     - Shows time happened

-**Total for user story 7:** 5 hrs
+**Total for user story 6:** 5 hrs

 ### Team roles:
 - Andrew Le - Product Owner